 [This post contains affiliate links.
-If you click on them and make a booking, we earn a small commission, but you don’t pay any extra.
+If you click on them and make a purchase, we earn a small commission, but you don’t pay any extra.
 We very much appreciate your support too.]

 Shortly after returning from those travels, I was asked by Taking Shape to put together a holiday capsule wardrobe suited to travelling in Australia.
 I have based my recommendations on items to layer up across our various climates, but of course you can simply pick those items that match your travel plans and add others from your exisiting wardrobe.
 Take my list as an a la carte rather than fixed menu.

 The steps that apply whenever I am putting together a capsule wardrobe are: